 How to Map Content Delivery Network (CDN) Content to a Custom Domain

 Setup browser caching for Azure CDN:

 How to Manage Expiration of Blob Content in the Azure Content Delivery Network (CDN)

-The end result isn’t perfect yet however, was able to improve my score significantly (previously around 60%).
-I think that configuring the Azure CDN, creating image sprites and enabling lazy loading for images would be the next step.
+The result isn’t perfect.
+However, I was able to improve my score significantly (previously around 60%).
+I think that configuring the Azure CDN, creating image sprites, and enabling lazy loading for images would be the next step.